 The fall, no matter how limited it be, is a great time to have your foundation repaired.
 The weather becomes more predictable, and it gives you enough time to have the work done before the holidays.
 The winter months in south Louisiana can be unpredictable.
 With ice, rain, and low temperatures, these conditions can complicate an already compromised foundation.
 It is best to address any issues before winter, but if that is when they are discovered, quickly repairing is the best option, no matter what the calendar says.

-For over 30 years WCK Foundation Repair has been helping homeowners restore the safety, heath, and value of their homes.
+For over 30 years WCK Foundation Repair has been helping homeowners restore the safety, health, and value of their homes.
 WCK uses the only method recommended by structural engineers to correct the damage caused by south Louisiana’s expansive soil.